Rally 'round the flag effect: Causes and duration

 Due to the highly statistical nature of presidential polls, University of Alabama political scientist John O'Neal has approached the study of rally 'round the flag using mathematics.
 O'Neal has postulated that the Opinion Leadership School is the more accurate of the two using mathematical equations.
 These equations are based on quantified factors such as the number of headlines from The New York Times about the crisis, the presence of bipartisan support or hostility, and prior popularity of the president.

 Political Scientist from The University of California Los Angeles, Matthew A. Baum found that the source of a rally 'round the flag effect is from independents and members of the opposition party shifting their support behind the President after the rallying effect.
 Baum also found that when the country is more divided or in a worse economic state then the rally effect is larger.
 This is because more people who are against the president before the rallying event switch to support him afterwards.
 When the country is divided before the rallying event there is a higher potential increase in support for the President after the rallying event.

 In a study by Political Scientist Terrence L. Chapman and Dan Reiter, rallies in Presidential approval ratings were found to be bigger when there was U.N.
 Security Council supported Militarized interstate disputes (MIDs).
 Having U.N.
 Security Council support was found to increase the rally effect in presidential approval by 8 to 9 points compared to when there was not U.N.
 Security Council support.

 According to a 2019 study of ten countries in the period 1990–2014, there is evidence of a rally-around-the-flag effect early on in an intervention with military casualties (in at least the first year) but voters begin to punish the governing parties after 4.5 years.
 A 2021 study found weak effects for the rally-around-the-flag effect.
+A 2023 study found that militarized interstate disputes, on average, decrease public support for national leaders rather than increase it.